Zach’s Recorder Recommendations

 • Uncompressed WAV format recordings (not MP3)

-• No special software (like iTunes, etc) required to transfer recordings to computer
+• No special software required to transfer recordings to computer

 • Quick startup (so you don’t miss important opportunities)